shakeel-faiz/FF/11Nov-10/02-zoo.md

 A `.zoo` file typically contains one or more files and directories that have been compressed and archived into a single file.
 You can create and extract `.zoo` files using various software tools that support this format.

+ZOO archives have a unique feature that allows them to store multiple versions of the same file, provided each version was modified on a different date.
+This means that ZOO users can save and access previous iterations of a file directly from the ZOO archive.
+This feature enables users to revert to an earlier version of a file or compare an older version with a more recent one, offering a convenient way to manage file revisions and changes over time.

 ## Common operations of ZOO files

 Here are some common operations associated with `.zoo` files: